langcog/wordbank-book/misc/notes.md

   - preregister size of gender / SES / noun advantage stuff
   - comparison of

-# reorganization

-1.3 should go in the preface

 # Methodological issues

 * minimum data inclusion criterion
 * should scales_x be free for age?